segunolalive/api/docs/README.md

 | 400 Bad Request | `message: invalid token`   |

 ::: warning
-The access token that is returned through this endpoint must be used with any subsequent requests except for endpoints that don’t require auth.
+The access token that is returned through this endpoint must be used with any subsequent requests except for endpoints that don’t require authentication.
 :::

 ### Password Reset Request

 The API will send an email to the requested user’s email containing a link with a short-lived reset token.
 This reset token can be used to finish the password reset flow.

-The reset token is a JWT token that include the user id, email and expiration time.
+The reset token is a JWT token that include the user id, email, type (`reset_password`) and expiration time.

 ```http
 POST /[env]/auth/password/request